-Each Joint Lead Manager has undertaken to the Bank that it will comply with all applicable laws and regulations in each country or jurisdiction in which it purchases, offers, sells or delivers Preferred Securities or has in its possession or distributes the Prospectus or any related offering material, in all cases at its own expense.
+Each Joint Lead Manager severally (and not jointly) has represented, warranted and agreed that it will comply with all applicable laws and regulations in each country or jurisdiction in or form which it purchases, offers, sells or delivers Preferred Securities or possesses, distributes or publishes the Prospectus or any related offering material, in all cases at its own expense.

-Persons into whose hands this Prospectus comes are required by the Issuer and the Joint Lead Managers to comply with all applicable laws and regulations in each country or jurisdiction in which they purchase, offer, sell or deliver the Preferred Securities or possess, distribute or publish this Prospectus or any other offering material relating to the Preferred Securities, in all cases at their own expense.
+Other persons into whose hands this Prospectus comes are required by the Issuer and the Joint Lead Managers to comply with all applicable laws and regulations in each country or jurisdiction in or from which they purchase, offer, sell or deliver Preferred Securities or possess, distribute or publish this Prospectus or any related offering material, in all cases at their own expense.

-United States
+United States of America